Anyone can be a Superman, but nobody can be Jackie Chan.

 Kung Fu Yoga is an upcoming action-comedy film - starring the martial arts superstar Jackie Chan and Bollywood actors, Sonu Sood, and Amyra Dastur.
 This multi-lingual adventure movie talks about the lost ancient treasures of Magadha, the present-day Bihar.
 The shooting of this film took place in India, Dubai, Iceland, and China.
 Take a look at the places covered in this movie.

 One of the largest forts in India, this magnificent fort was built by Rao Jodha in 1460.
 On your holiday to Jodhpur, you’ll be amazed by the fort’s lavish courtyards and intricate carvings on the walls.
 It is home to splendid palaces which include the Phool Mahal, Moti Mahal, Rang Mahal, and the Chandan Mahal.

 2. Business Bay, Dubai

-Desert safari, adventure parks and impressive architecture together makes Dubai a popular holiday destination.
-With the vision of building a new city within the actual city of Dubai, the Business Bay was designed.
-It comprises of residential, commercial and office towers.
+Desert safari, adventure parks, and impressive architecture together make Dubai a popular holiday destination.
+With the vision of building a new city within the actual city of Dubai, Business Bay was designed.
+It comprises residential, commercial, and office towers.

 3. Mandore Garden, Jodhpur